robertwhunter/smallSLAM/README.md

 ### Analysis .Rmd

-After running the smallSLAM pipeline, run `6_analysis.Rmd`.
+After running the smallSLAM pipeline, run `render_smallSLAM` function.
 This requires an input `metadata.csv` which should contain the following columns:

 - `library`: library name
 - `group`: experimental group